BlogThings To Do

 The Souk’s Finest Investment

 A genuine Berber carpet takes six to eight weeks to hand-weave.
-Each pattern carries a visual language tied to the specific tribe, village, and weaver — Beni Ourain geometric on ivory wool from the Middle Atlas, Azilal abstract forms, Tiflet in saturated multi-colour.
+Each pattern carries a visual language tied to a specific tribe, village, and weaver: Beni Ourain geometric designs on ivory wool from the Middle Atlas, Azilal abstract forms, Tiflet in saturated multi-colour.
 No two authentic pieces are identical.
 The best are objects of real beauty that last multiple generations.
+For a deeper look at selecting the right piece, read our dedicated Moroccan Berber rug shopping guide.

-Handwoven Berber carpets at Souk Zrabi carpet market Marrakech
+Handwoven Berber carpets at Souk Zrabi carpet market in Marrakech

-Colourful Moroccan handmade rugs displayed in Marrakech souk
+Colourful Moroccan handmade rugs displayed in the Marrakech souk

-Detail of hand-knotted Berber rug patterns at Marrakech carpet souk
+Detail of hand-knotted Berber rug patterns at the Marrakech carpet souk

 • Small silk rug (suitcase-friendly)300+ MAD · from $30